Launching a Multi-Vendor Marketplace VS D2C Website

 • Coffee Machines: High-quality machines like espresso makers, pour-over stands, or cold brew equipment.

-• Filters: Permanent or disposable filters depending on the brewing method.
+• Filters: Permanent or disposable filters, depending on the brewing method.

 • Coffee Subscriptions: Curated selections delivered regularly for ultimate convenience.